hazelcast/hazelcast/hazelcast-documentation/src/JavaClient.md

 myQueue.offer(“ali”)
 ```

 `getLocalQueueStats` is not supported because locality is ambiguous for the client.
-Please see [Distributed Queue](#queue) for more information.
+Please see the [Distributed Queue section](#queue) for more information.

 #### Topic